 The field of clinical electroencephalography began in 1935.
 It stemmed from the research of neuroscientist Frederic Gibbs, Hallowell Davis and William Lennox around epileptiform spikes, interictal spike waves and the three cycles of clinical absence EEG seizures.
 Gibbs and scientist Herbert Jasper concluded that interictal spikes are a distinct signature of epilepsy.
 The first EEG laboratory opened at Massachusetts General Hospital in 1936.

-In 1947, The American EEG Society was founded and the first International EEG Congress took place.
+In 1947, The American EEG Society, now known as The American Clinical Neurophysiology Society, was founded and the first International EEG Congress took place.

 In the 1950s, William Grey Walter developed EEG topography, a supplement to EEG, which allowed for the mapping of electrical activity across the surface of the brain.
 This was popular in the 1980s but was never adopted into mainstream neurology.